nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 {% include important.html content="Any element not specifically listed below **MUST NOT** be populated or consumed.
 A full list of elements not used is available [here](accessrecord_structured_development_allergyintolerance.html#elements-not-in-use)." %}

-{% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [AllergyIntolerance profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-AllergyIntolerance-1)." %}
+{% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [ProblemHeader profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-Condition-ProblemHeader-1)." %}

 ## Condition - problem header elements ##